Daprussiaduck/CSC4651-151-Final-Project/README.md

 Uses Tensorflow version 2.14, 'latest' has since been updated and loading network in a newer tensorflow version causes an error

 camera.py, confuse.py and results.py all require Final.keras in root of the repo<br/>
-confuse.py, results.py, and all training files require the [dataset, "https://www.kaggle.com/datasets/kapitanov/hagrid"], either mapped through docker or locally, can modify path accordingly
+confuse.py, results.py, and all training files require the [dataset]("https://www.kaggle.com/datasets/kapitanov/hagrid"), either mapped through docker or locally, can modify path accordingly

 Code: